Henrico weighing civilian police review panel proposal as General Assembly considers legislation for all localities

 The officer told Harris he was afraid because the window tint made it hard to see into the vehicle.
 Harris thinks the officer drew the weapon because he saw the Black man in the car as a threat.

-"I can't understand for the life of my why this man had a weapon pulled on me for an expired inspection sticker," Harris said in an interview.
-"One wrong move...
-I shudder when I think what could have happened."
+“I can’t understand for the life of me why this man had a weapon pulled on me for an expired inspection sticker,” Harris said in an interview.
+“One wrong move ...
+I shudder when I think what could have happened.”

 State lawmakers in a special legislative session that began last week are also considering bills regarding civilian oversight boards for localities, including one that would mandate them for all localities.

-The idea has divided the board, as the representatives of the predominately white, west end districts have either questioned Nelson's proposal or remained silent on what they think of it as they gather public input and wait on General Assembly to take action.
+The idea has divided the board, as the representatives of the predominantly white, west end districts have either questioned Nelson’s proposal or remained silent on what they think of it as they gather public input and wait on the General Assembly to take action.

-Supervisors Pat O'Bannon and Tommy Branin, the board's chairman, did not respond to requests for comment this week.
+Supervisors Pat O’Bannon and Tommy Branin, the board’s chairman, did not respond to requests for comment last week.
 Supervisor Dan Schmitt said he was unavailable for an interview.

-"Untrained civilians that have no training in police procedures would be wholly unable to oversee the police and second guess them," Glen Allen resident Collin Hite said in his comments to the county.
-"Henrico police have been a exemplary force and have not demonstrated any need for additional oversight."
+“Untrained civilians that have no training in police procedures would be wholly unable to oversee the police and second-guess them,” Glen Allen resident Collin Hite said in his comments to the county.
+“Henrico police have been an exemplary force and have not demonstrated any need for additional oversight.”

 There’s little public or readily available information from the county to determine if there are patterns of racial bias or how the department is handling allegations of misconduct.

-Many who oppose the review board said they think it's inappropriate for untrained civilians to judge police conduct.
-Some proponents agree that civilians overseeing the police should be unbiased and enroll in the county's citizen-police academy or some kind of training to have a better understanding of the police.
+Many who oppose the review board said they think it’s inappropriate for untrained civilians to judge police conduct.
+Some proponents agree that civilians overseeing the police should be unbiased and enroll in the county’s Citizens Police Academy or some kind of training to have a better understanding of law enforcement.

-"While the division does collect race and gender information in its individual arrest reports, unfortunately, there is no preexisting annual or monthly report summarizing" those data points, said Matt Pecka, a spokesman for the county police department.
+“While the division does collect race and gender information in its individual arrest reports, unfortunately, there is no pre-existing annual or monthly report summarizing” those data points, said Matt Pecka, a spokesman for county police.

-Earlier this summer, the police department also denied a request from the Times-Dispatch for records of public complaints against officers and how Internal Affairs investigations into them were resolved.
+Earlier this summer, the department also denied a request from the Richmond Times-Dispatch for records of public complaints against officers and how internal affairs investigations into them were resolved.

-According to an annual report that's available on the county's website, the internal affairs division opened investigations into 122 complaints against officers in 2019.
-Only two of the complaints were deemed justified, while another 30 were “sustained,” meaning that evidence supported the complainant’s allegations.
+According to an annual report that’s available on the county’s website, the internal affairs division opened investigations into 122 complaints against officers in 2019.
+Of those, 30 were classified as “sustained,” meaning that evidence supported the complainant’s allegations.

+The department said last week that it does not have records regarding the race of people police have used force on in incidents this year, though the same information had been provided to another local media outlet last month.

 In those investigated cases, force was used on 14 Black people, six white people and one Hispanic person.
 Twelve of the 21 people required medical attention.